Ph.D. (History), the University of Michigan

 “Bulgarian medieval empire (First and Second)” in The Encyclopedia of Empire.
 Wiley Blackwell Press, (3,000 word essay)

 The Oxford Dictionary of Late Antiquity.
 Oliver Nicholson and Mark Humphries, eds.
 Oxford University Press, forthcoming (42 entries)

 Robert Kingdon Fellowship, the Institute for Research in the Humanities, the University of Wisconsin, Madison

 Mary Alison Frantz Fellowship, the American School of Classical Studies, Athens, Greece

 CUNY Fellowship, Center for Russian and East European Studies, the University of Michigan

-Member of the Russian and Post-Soviet Studies Program (the College of William and Mary)
+Member of the Russian and Post-Soviet Studies Program (William & Mary)

-Member of the Medieval and Renaissance Program (the College of William and Mary)
+Member of the Medieval and Renaissance Program (William & Mary)